-SENS Research Foundation has an established Advisory Board for its program of SENS Research.
-These distinguished specialists play a key role in our work: guiding the SENS research budget and ensuring our focus on scientific projects that will open up the bottlenecks in progress toward a comprehensive panel of age-reversing biomedicine.
+SENS Research Foundation has an established Advisory Board for its research programs.
+These distinguished specialists play a key role in our work: guiding our research budget and ensuring our focus on scientific projects that will open up the bottlenecks in progress toward a comprehensive panel of age-reversing biomedicine.
 In doing so, they are guided by the Advisory Board Statement of Principles, to which all members are signatories.

 Statement of Principles